ctnadovich/ebrevet/README.md

 Also when you open eBrevet for the first time, you will be able to select the Club/Region for the events you want to ride.
 You will only see events from the Club/Region you select.
 Please only select regions that support eBrevet.
-If your region does not support eBrevet, you will not be able to use eBrevet for their events.
+If a region does not support eBrevet, you will not be able to use eBrevet for their events.

 <img src="https://parando.org/ebrevet/v19/ScreenShots/required_settings.png" width=33%/>